CypressJoseph/aero/README.md

 ## Notes

-This solution means a lot of implicit structure is taken from the event name.
+* This solution means a lot of implicit structure is taken from the event name.
 The event name is expected to be of the form `category:something-happened`.
 We currently assume the "category" string appearing before the colon is an implicit namespace

   This "channel separation" exists primarily in order not to send redundant or inaccurate events, but a limitation is that we are currently limited to the single domain a story specifies (so a story couldn't monitor events across "domains" for now).

   One thought is that stories might specify the 'channels' they are interested in, but note this creates some ambiguity with the "controller-style" routing mechanism.
 That is: if two events in different domains happen to have the same name (i.e., are identical 'after the colon'), they would end up incorrectly invoking the same story action...

+* We're still listening to events even after we see the `endsWith`.
+More rxjs research indicated